Amagash/minecraft-ai-python/README.md

 python index.py
 ```

-In a few seconds, you should see a message that the bot is running, and you should see the NPC pop up in Minecraft.
+In a few seconds, you should see a message that the bot is running, and you should see the bot pop up in Minecraft.

 ### Sending commands

 Inside the Minecraft client, press the `T` key to open the chat box.
+You can now chat with your bot connected to your AI.

 ## Disclaimer